regexyl/notes/How `AnimatePresence` in framer-motion works.md

 Though the video above show [it's possible for a single child](https://www.framer.com/motion/animate-presence/##exit-animations).
 Is it possible for multiple children?

 1. How does framer-motion know when a child component is unmounted?
-	1. My guess: It mutates the child component
+	1. My guess: It mutates the child component by injecting a return function in a `useEffect` - but this is not possible?
+Or is it?